 A gentle serum and towel on a counter for a post botox skin care routine.

-Think of your Botox treatment and your skincare routine as a power couple working together for gorgeous skin.
-While Botox works beneath the surface to relax the muscles that cause dynamic wrinkles, your skincare addresses the quality and health of the skin itself.
-The right post botox skin care strategy doesn’t just prevent issues—it actively enhances your results.
-By focusing on hydration, protection, and gentle ingredients, you create the perfect canvas to show off your smooth, refreshed look.
-This guide will show you how to create a supportive routine that protects your investment and keeps your skin looking radiant, healthy, and youthful for the long haul.
+Think of your Botox treatment and your skincare routine as a power couple.
+While Botox works beneath the surface to relax muscles, your skincare after botox addresses the health of the skin itself.
+The right routine doesn’t just prevent issues—it enhances your results.
+But you probably have questions, like how soon can I moisturize my face after Botox?
+Knowing which products to use (and which to pause) is key.
+This guide will show you how to create a supportive skin care after botox routine that protects your investment and keeps your skin looking radiant.

 Key Takeaways